-a petition is an important way for citizens and groups to make their concerns known to Parliament, become involved in the legislative process and inform decisions.
-A petition from an individual may address a personal grievance such as the correction of an administrative error.
+Signing a petition is an important way for citizens and groups to make their concerns known to Parliament, to become involved in the legislative process, and to inform decisions.
+While many petitions received by the Parliament relate to issues with broader community impact, a petition from an individual may address a personal grievance such as the correction of an administrative error.